ShashiKumar-SignalWire/signalwire-df/README.md

 - Replace the value of __projectId__ in the [server.js file](https://github.com/ShashiKumar-SignalWire/signalwire-df/blob/master/README.md#L32) with your Dialogflow agent’s Project ID.

+### Buying a Phone Number

+1. Log in to the your Signalwire Space.
+2. Navigate to Phone Numbers
+3. Click on the + New button, Search for a number that has SMS capabilities and buy it.

 ### Deploying the Integration Using Cloud Run